rob-blackbourn/babel-operator-overload-plugin/README.md

 ## Description

-The plugin uses the [operator-overload-polyfills](https://github.com/rob-blackbourn/operator-overload-polyfills|) package to redirect operators to functions on the root object.
+The plugin uses the [operator-overload-polyfills](https://github.com/rob-blackbourn/operator-overload-polyfills) package to redirect operators to functions on the root object.

-For example the folyfill for addition is:
+For example the polyfill for addition is:
 ```javascript
 if (!Object.prototype.__add__) {
   Object.prototype.__add__ = function (other) {